 Robust mix of academic & practical learning

-In addition to learning about the theory and practice of leadership, participants will also experience two leadership visits over the duration of the programme.
-During these visits they will gain insights into leadership in action both within and outside the education setting.
+In addition to learning about the theory and practice of leadership, participants will also experience two situated learning opportunities (leadership visits) over the duration of the programme.
+Participants will have the opportunity to deepen their understanding and apply the knowledge and skills acquired through situated learning experiences that provide opportunities to observe leadership in action

 “Leadership and learning are indispensable to each other.”

 The programme is a collaboration between the Schools of Education at NUIG, UCD and UL - it is supported by Graduate and Professional Studies at UL and is taught by key academic team leaders and researchers.
 The programme is jointly awarded by the University of Limerick, National University of Ireland Galway and University College Dublin.